jingcheng-ai/jingcheng-ai.github.io/README.md

 ## Approach

-I focus on uncovering hidden structure in behavioral data and translating it into practical decision tools.
+I focus on uncovering hidden structure in data and translating it into practical decision tools.

-Much of my work involves diagnosing underperforming models, uncovering hidden behavioral structure in the data, and designing features that significantly improve predictive performance and interpretability.
+Much of my work involves diagnosing underperforming models, uncovering meaningful behavioral segments, and designing features that significantly improve predictive performance and interpretability.

 ## Core Capabilities